platform.synheart.ai.

 - Open the developer portal and switch to the organization, tenant, and project that own the app.

-- Open the app’s API keys tab and choose Create key.
+- Open the app’s API keys tab and choose Generate API Key.

 Ingestion access